liuzhibin-cn/research/spring-cloud/spring-cloud-doc.md

       uri: ${SPRING_CONFIG_URI:http://localhost:8888}
 ```

 It is a good idea to set the spring.application.name (in bootstrap.yml or application.yml) if your application needs any application-specific configuration from the server.

+如果你想在服务端设置应用的名字，以上可以通过在bootstrap.yml中配置spring.application.name来实现。

 You can disable the bootstrap process completely by setting spring.cloud.bootstrap.enabled=false (e.g. in System properties).

+你可以通过设置spring.cloud.bootstrap.enabled=false来禁用bootstrap。

-### Application Context Hierarchies
+### Application Context Hierarchies 应用上下文层次结构

 If you build an application context from SpringApplication or SpringApplicationBuilder, then the Bootstrap context is added as a parent to that context.
 It is a feature of Spring that child contexts inherit property sources and profiles from their parent, so the "main" application context will contain additional property sources, compared to building the same context without Spring Cloud Config.
 The additional property sources are:

-"bootstrap": an optional CompositePropertySource appears with high priority if any PropertySourceLocators are found in the Bootstrap context, and they have non-empty properties.
+* "bootstrap": an optional CompositePropertySource appears with high priority if any PropertySourceLocators are found in the Bootstrap context, and they have non-empty properties.
 An example would be properties from the Spring Cloud Config Server.
 See below for instructions on how to customize the contents of this property source.

-"applicationConfig: [classpath:bootstrap.yml]" (and friends if Spring profiles are active).
+* "applicationConfig: [classpath:bootstrap.yml]" (and friends if Spring profiles are active).
 If you have a bootstrap.yml (or properties) then those properties are used to configure the Bootstrap context, and then they get added to the child context when its parent is set.
 They have lower precedence than the application.yml (or properties) and any other property sources that are added to the child as a normal part of the process of creating a Spring Boot application.
 See below for instructions on how to customize the contents of these property sources.

 Because of the ordering rules of property sources the "bootstrap" entries take precedence, but note that these do not contain any data from bootstrap.yml, which has very low precedence, but can be used to set defaults.